Skip to Main Content

 Horizontally – Fix an AcoustiClip at the start and end of each row.
 AcoustiClips are spaced at a maximum of 1200mm centres along the AcoustiChannel.

-Vertically – AcoustiClips are fitted a maximum of 600mm horizontally, 100mm from the floor and 150mm from the ceiling.
+Vertically – AcoustiClips are fitted horizontally to a maximum of 600mm, 100mm from the floor and 150mm from the ceiling.

 acousticlip direct clip layout

-Due to the nature of our materials, most orders are delivered on pallets.
-Each order is securely wrapped and palletised to ensure it arrives in perfect condition.
+Due to the nature of most of the materials we supply, orders are typically delivered on pallets.

-We hold high stock levels and aim to deliver within 3–4 working days.
-Once your order is placed, you’ll receive confirmation of the expected delivery date.
-Please ensure someone is available to sign for the goods.
+Once an order has been placed, you will receive a notification of the expected delivery date.
+Please ensure someone is available to sign for the delivery.

 Part E performance standards